 - Biometric readings taken by sleep specialists

-How To Get a Sleep Study
+How to Get a Sleep Study?

 To get a sleep study, you should first contact your doctor.
 They can easily give you a referral to our sleep center.

-- Set up a time to come tour our facility
+- Time to tour our facility

 Common Sleep Study FAQ